Tanzania, Haiti, and Turkey – March-April 2021

 Thursday, April 15

 TURKEY – Osman continues to struggle in the hospital.
-I instructed our worker to share with Osman’s wife that we were praying she would experience the peace of Jesus as she faces this great challenge.
+I instructed our Kingdom worker to share with Osman’s wife that we were praying she would experience the peace of Jesus as she faces this great challenge.
 I wrote, “We are lifting Osman as he prepares to leave this pain-filled world and feel the embrace of Jesus in paradise.
 We will see him again one day in heaven.
 Praise God!
 Tell (Osman’s wife) if she believes in Jesus, she also will see him again in heaven.”

-Our worker reported that he shared what I had written.
+Our co-worker reported that he shared what I had written.
 “I said to her, ‘Gary, Elaine, and the (Climbing For Christ) Prayer Team all are praying for you.’
 She said, ‘That is great. l am not alone.’
 She said, ‘But l am very upset.’
 And she said, ‘It is Osman’s dream to be with Jesus in heaven and it is my dream to be with Jesus as well.’”

-Our worker went to visit Taner in another village, but the military did not allow him through that village’s checkpoint.
+Our co-laborer went to visit Taner in another village, but the military did not allow him through that village’s checkpoint.
 “I argued with them and he (the officer) was mad with me,” he reported.
 “The jandarma (army) still keep me at the station.
 They will let me go in one hour’s time.
 Please don’t worry about me; Jesus is with me.”

 Wednesday, April 14